 Bialetti Express Moka Pot, 9-Cup, Aluminum Silver

-Even those who may not drink coffee regularly can recognize the structure and shape of the Bialetti as it’s been a classic Italian engineered coffee maker for decades.
+Even those who may not drink coffee regularly can recognize the structure and shape of the Bialetti as it’s been a classic Italian-engineered coffee maker for decades.

-For ideal volume size and travel, we suggest either the 6-cup or 9-cup option to accommodate for a larger group and repeating the brewing cycle once or twice to produce multiple cups of coffee without having to sacrifice storage space.
+For ideal volume size and travel, we suggest purchasing the 6-cup or 9-cup option to accommodate a larger group and repeating the brewing cycle once or twice to produce multiple cups of coffee without sacrificing storage space.

-We enjoy the Bialetti because it’s designed for brewing extremely strong coffee, which is why its made its way into many Italian and American homes over time.
-However, though the Bialetti makes a strong cup of coffee, the material of the Bialetti itself is not super strong.
-Made of aluminum, the Bialetti is naturally lighter, making it easy for travel, but it can be potentially damaged if it takes a tumble on more strenuous hiking trails.
-In addition, you’ll need to keep in mind how often your Bialetti is exposed to water or rain since aluminum can rust easily.
+We enjoy the Bialetti because it’s designed for brewing extremely strong coffee, which is why it has made its way into many Italian and American homes over time.
+However, while Bialetti makes a strong cup of coffee, its materials aren’t super strong.

 Secura French Press Coffee Maker

-If durability is your must-have, the Secura French Press makes an excellent addition for any hiking or camping adventure.
-The exterior and the interior is made out of 18/10 stainless steel, ensuring that it can survive any toss or tumble.
+If durability is your must-have, the Secura French Press makes an excellent addition to any hiking or camping adventure.
+The exterior and the interior are made of 18/10 stainless steel, ensuring the coffee maker can survive any toss or tumble.

-The three-layer stainless steel is easy to disassemble and clean, and there’s even a bonus stainless steel screen included in the filtration system to keep extra coffee grounds out of your finished brew.
+The three-layer stainless steel unit is easy to disassemble and clean, and a bonus stainless steel screen is included in the filtration system to keep extra coffee grounds out of your finished brew.

 In addition, the Secura’s handle is also a “cool-touch” handle, making it comfortable to touch when pouring the coffee.
-Another reason to love the durable material of the Secura is that once your hiking expedition is over, you can just stick it in the dishwasher because it’s dishwasher safe!
+Another reason to love the durable material of the Secura is that once your hiking expedition is over, you can just stick it in the dishwasher because it’s dishwasher-safe!

 Faberware Classic Yosemite Stainless Steel Percolator

-Faberware has been used to brew delicious coffee since the early/mid 1900s.
-Faberware’s option comes in both 8-cup and 12-cup options, but we advise using the 8-cup size because it may be a bit smaller to pack and carry around.
+Faberware has been used to brew delicious coffee since the early/mid-1900s.
+Faberware comes in both 8-cup and 12-cup options, but we advise using the 8-cup size because it may be a bit easier to pack and carry around.

-Furthermore, the quality of the stainless steel used to construct the Faberware can’t be beat.
-Polished to be as shiny as a mirror, the Percolator is definitely one of the most aesthetic options on our list–yet all of those aesthetics still serve an important function.
+Furthermore, the quality of the stainless steel used to construct the Faberware can’t be beaten.
+Polished to be as shiny as a mirror, the percolator is definitely one of the most aesthetic options on our list–yet all of those aesthetics still serve an important function.

-But one of the greatest characteristics that we love about the percolator is that you won’t need to bring a kettle to boil water for your coffee.
-You can actually boil water inside of the percolator as the coffee is brewing!
+One of the greatest characteristics that we love about the percolator is that you won’t need to bring a kettle to boil water for your coffee.
+You can actually boil water inside the percolator as the coffee is brewing!

-Mueller French Press Double Insulated Coffee Maker
+Mueller French Press Double-Insulated Coffee Maker

 An Austrian brand, the Mueller French Press is an excellent option for those who are looking for a dependable, large-capacity coffee brewer that’s sleek and aesthetically designed.

-Things To Consider Before Buying
+Things to Consider Before Buying

-Not only will you need to consider where and how you’re traveling before deciding to bring a coffee maker along, but you’ll also need to take into account the terrain, weather, access to fresh water, and access to fire/heat to boil water, etc.
+You need to consider where and how you’re traveling before deciding to bring a coffee maker along, and you’ll also need to take into account the terrain, weather, access to fresh water, and access to fire/heat to boil water, etc.

 Weight and Material

-The heavier the maker, the more of a hassle it will be to transport, and the weight of the coffee maker is primarily determined by the material used in the coffee maker.
+The heavier the brewer, the more inconvenient it will be to transport, and the weight of the coffee maker is primarily determined by the material used in the coffee maker.

-When it comes to making coffee on the go, size in fact DOES matter.
-When choosing which brewer best suits your needs, it’s important to consider whether you’ll need enough brewing capacity to brew just for you, or if you’ll need to brew a batch of tasty coffee for a group of people each day.
+When making coffee on the go, size, in fact, DOES matter.
+When choosing which brewer best suits your needs, it’s important to consider whether you’ll need enough brewing capacity to brew just for yourself or for a group of people each day.

 Ease of Use and Portability

-Furthermore, you’ll also need to think about if your coffee maker even requires extra materials to brew with– such as a kettle, coffee mug, disposable filters, etc.
+Furthermore, you’ll also need to consider if your coffee maker even requires extra materials to brew – such as a kettle, coffee mug, disposable filters, etc.

 Depending on how remote your destination is, access to running water is another factor that may influence both the brewing and cleaning process–something to also consider when choosing your coffee maker.

-Since outdoor traveling already has its limitations when it comes to the comfort of everyday life, you’ll have to become accommodated to more manual methods of brewing such as the french press and the pour-over method.
+Since outdoor traveling already has its limitations regarding the comfort of everyday life, you’ll have to resign yourself to more manual methods of brewing, such as the French press and the pour-over method.

-Likewise, depending on what brewing method you prefer, you’ll need to also consider any extra equipment that may be needed to brew your coffee.
-For example, options like the pour over involve the use of a gooseneck kettle, paper filters, while other brewing processes may involve more.
-Other things like a coffee grinder, a kettle for hot water, a grinder, coffee beans if you prefer to grind your coffee while traveling, paper filters, and more are extra tools you’ll need to brew your cups of coffee with.
+You’ll need extra tools to brew your cups of coffee; a coffee grinder, a kettle for hot water, a grinder, coffee beans if you prefer to grind your coffee while traveling, paper filters, and more are all essential.

-Lastly, your traveling coffee maker should be a quality investment, but it doesn’t need to break your bank.
+Lastly, your traveling coffee maker should be a quality investment, but it doesn’t need to break the bank.
 Just because a product is the most expensive doesn’t mean it’s the most suitable for you.

 Simply stated: if you’re looking for a coffee maker made out of extremely durable, well-made material, such as stainless steel, you may be looking at a slightly higher price range than opting for a cloth or plastic version.

-There are many backpacking and camping coffee makers out there for you to choose between, but it really just comes down to what best suits your needs.
+There are many backpacking and camping coffee makers out there for you to choose from, but it really just comes down to what best suits your needs.